turnerlabs/character-finder/README.md

 * Changes in the .config file:
 	1. Adjust the number of classes depending on the number of characters training on 2 It is recommended to train the model from a pre-trained checkpoint.
-Tensorflow provides several pre-trained checkpoints which can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+Tensorflow provides several pre-trained checkpoints which can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md). <br>
 	Change the<br> ` fine_tune_checkpoint: "PATH_TO_BE_CONFIGURED/model.ckpt" ` to point to the checkpoint you want to use
 	3. In the following Code snippet
 		```